RheaMimiCarillo/reading-notes/401/prep-work/data_structures_and_algorithms.md

 **1. What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?**

+One important thing to consider when deciding which data structure is best suited to a problem is time and space complexity required to solve the problem

 **2. How can we ensure that we’ll avoid an infinite recursive call stack?**

+We can avoid an infinite recursive call by specifying two cases:

+1. a base case, where the function doesn't call itself
+2. a recursive case where the function calls itself

 ## Things I want to know more about